test-moodle/moodle-paygw_razorpay/README.md

 ## Introduction
 This is a payment gateway plugin to integrate Razorpay payment gateway with Moodle.

+## About Razorpay
+Razorpay is an India-based fintech company that provides payment gateway services to vendors, merchants, and e-commerce platforms.
+It allows businesses to accept, process, and disburse payments using various modes including credit cards, debit cards, netbanking, UPI, and popular wallets.

 ## Features
-Integrate razorpay payment gateway with Moodle.
+1. Integrate razorpay payment gateway with Moodle.
+2. Supports INR (Indian Rupees) currency only.

 ## Installation
 1. Download the zip file from github repository or moodle plugin directory.